mulesoft-assets/template-sfdc2sfdc-customobject-migration/README.md

 In the visual editor they can be found on the *Global Element* tab.

-## inboundEndpoints.xml<a name="endpointsxml"/>
+## endpoints.xml<a name="endpointsxml"/>
 This is the file where you will found the inbound and outbound sides of your integration app.
-This Kick has only an [HTTP Inbound Endpoint](http://www.mulesoft.org/documentation/display/current/HTTP+Endpoint+Reference) as the way to trigger the use case.
+This Template has only an [HTTP Inbound Endpoint](http://www.mulesoft.org/documentation/display/current/HTTP+Endpoint+Reference) as the way to trigger the use case.

 ###  Inbound Flow
 **HTTP Inbound Endpoint** - Start Report Generation
 + `${http.port}` is set as a property to be defined either on a property file or in CloudHub environment variables.
-+ The path configured by default is `synccontacts` and you are free to change for the one you prefer.
++ The path configured by default is `migratecustomobjects` and you are free to change for the one you prefer.
 + The host name for all endpoints in your CloudHub configuration should be defined as `localhost`.
 CloudHub will then route requests from your application domain URL to the endpoint.
-+ The endpoint is configured as a *request-response* since as a result of calling it the response will be the total of Contacts synced and filtered by the criteria specified.
++ The endpoint is configured as a *request-response* since as a result of calling it the response will be the total of Contacts migrated and filtered by the criteria specified.

 ## businessLogic.xml<a name="businesslogicxml"/>
-Functional aspect of the kick is implemented on this XML, directed by one flow responsible of excecuting the logic.
+Functional aspect of the Template is implemented on this XML, directed by one flow responsible of excecuting the logic.
-For the purpouse of this particular Kick the *mainFlow* just excecutes the Batch Job which handles all the logic of it.
+For the purpouse of this particular Template the *mainFlow* just excecutes the Batch Job which handles all the logic of it.
 This flow has Exception Strategy that basically consists on invoking the *defaultChoiseExceptionStrategy* defined in *errorHandling.xml* file.